CybOXProject/cyboxproject.github.io/documentation/creating-objects/index.md

 ### 3. Map Fields to CybOX Data Types

-The following represents a notional mapping of fields to CybOX data types
+The following represents a notional mapping of fields to CybOX data types:

 * **Address value:** `StringObjectPropertyType`
   * An IPv4 address is typically represented in a dotted-decimal format which